cschladetsch/Pyro/Readme.md

 ![Window](Resources/PyroWindow2.png)

-Note that 95% of the time taken to do anything is because there are events being fired whenever a data- or context-stack changes, etc. Without the UI events, the code executes an order of magnitude faster.
+Note that 95% of the time taken to do anything is because there are events being fired whenever a data- or context-stack changes, etc. Without the UI events, the code executes a few orders of magnitude faster.

 ## Tutorial